About GeoWorld Travel

 Robina leads our Shetland trip.
 Robina was born in Sunderland and grew up in North Yorkshire.
 She has family connections in Shetland and spent many childhood summers in Yell before moving permanently to the islands in 2006 to work for Shetland Amenity Trust archaeology department.
 She has an MA in Archaeology and Ancient Hebrew from Glasgow University.
 In 2008 she became Geology Project Officer at the Trust, responsible for coordinating the activities of Geopark Shetland.
 This role involved interpretation, education, promotion and conservation as well as organisation and delivery of the annual Shetland Nature Festival.
 Robina was a member of the European Geoparks Network Coordination Committee and the UK Geoparks Forum for several years.
 In 2013 she became the Chair of the Scottish Geoparks Partnership and worked closely with the Scottish Geodiversity Forum to conserve, interpret and promote Scotland’s incredible geo-heritage until 2015.
 In 2016 she began a tour guiding business, Selkie Ventures, with a focus on Geology.
 She currently works for Shetland Islands Council as a Transport Policy Officer whilst continuing to run geological tours events and activities, most recently for the Scottish Geology Trust.
 She enjoys sea swimming, reading, dancing, climbing and is involved with a number of local heritage and tourism related groups.

-Youssef Nomada - Driver in Morocco
+Youssef Nomada - Morocco

-Youssef in the Erg Chebbi Dunes, Morocco
+Youssef (centre) with his team in the Erg Chebbi Dunes, Morocco